Fruit and vegetable juices

 International business environment

-The global Juice market (including Fruit and Vegetable Juice) is estimated to reach a value of approximately US$116.8 billion in 2023.
-The market is anticipated to increase at a compound annual growth rate (CAGR) of 3.7%, to reach a value of approximately US$140.1 billion, by the end of 2027 (Insight Survey, 2023).
+The global Juice market (including Fruit and Vegetable Juice) was valued at USD 193.5 billion in 2024, and is estimated to reach a value of approximately USD 260.5 billion in 2033.
+The market is anticipated to increase at a compound annual growth rate (CAGR) of 3.6% (Verified Market Reports, 2025).

 Orange juice is included in the monthly “Citrus: World Markets and Trade” from the USDA at https://apps.fas.usda.gov/psdonline/circulars/citrus.pdf

-2. Where orange juice domestic consumption is highest: US by a long way, followed by SA, EU, and Japan (USDA 2024)
+2. Where orange juice domestic consumption is highest: US, EU, China, Brazil and Canada (USDA, 2025).

 Further reference: